Colin Trevorrow: Career

 On March 30, 2018, it was announced that Trevorrow would be returning to the Jurassic Park franchise, directing Jurassic World Dominion (2022).

 On March 16, 2021, it was announced that Trevorrow would direct War Magician, a historical war film about Jasper Maskelyne, a British illusionist who used magic to defeat Nazis in World War II.
 Benedict Cumberbatch is set to star.

 On February 5, 2023, it was revealed that Trevorrow would direct and produce a film titled Atlantis for Universal Pictures.
 Charmaine DeGraté is set to write the script.

+On February 12, 2024, it was announced by Collider that, alongside Eddie Vaisman and Julia Lebedev, Trevorrow would produce Trash Mountain, a film about a young gay man from Chicago returning to his rural Missouri to deal with his father's hoarder state after the latter's death.
+Lilly Wachowski is set to direct the film, Caleb Hearon and Ruby Caster are set to write the script and Hearon will star likewise.

+Trevorrow's first film produced under his Metronome Film Co. banner, Deep Cover, is set for release by Amazon MGM Studios on June 12, 2025 and will serve as the Centrepiece Headliner at the inaugural SXSW London festival.

+In May 2025, it was announced that Trevorrow would direct and produce a thriller film about Area 51 for Paramount Pictures and Maximum Effort.

+In October 2025, it was reported that Trevorrow was in talks to direct a live-action adaptation of The Jetsons for Warner Bros.
+Pictures, with Jim Carrey set to play George Jetson.
+Trevorrow was also reported to be in talks to write the screenplay alongside Joe Epstein.

 Personal life

 Trevorrow lives with his wife, Isabelle, and two children in the United Kingdom.